RU3YKat/regex-tutorial/gist-template.md

 `/s` or dotAll flag, where all Unicode indicating any line terminator is accepted.
 `/u` or Unicode flag, accepting any Unicode code point escapes as such.
 `/y` or sticky flag, where only the matched index is the first incidence.
 This flag takes precedence over any global designations.

+### Grouping and Capturing

+Defined by the use of parentheses `()`, which contain a group that is to be matched and remembered, or captured.

+The above regex captures three groups, the first `([a-z0-9_\.-]+)` represents the matchable username characters, the second `([\da-z\.-]+)` represents the matchable domain characters, the third `([a-z\.]{2,6})` represents the matchable domain extension characters.

+### Bracket Expressions

+Specifications for characters denoted within brackets, `[]` are defined for a single character selection.
+The regex above defines the three bracket expressions:

+`[a-z0-9_\.-]`: includes lowercase characters in the range a-z, numbers from 0-9, an underscore, a period, and a hyphen as matchable characters.
+`[\da-z\.-]`: includes all digits `\d`, lowercase characters from a-z, a period, and a hyphen as matchable characters.
+`[a-z\.]`: includes lowercase characters in the range a-z and a period as matchable characters.

+### Greedy and Lazy Match

+These quantifiers specify how much, or how many times, to capture the speficied match.
+A greedy match, identified by the quantifiers `+` and `{}`, makes as many matches as possible.
+A lazy match, identified by the quantifiers `+?` and `{}?`, make the shortest match possible.

+The regex above describes the first two captured groups `([a-z0-9_\.-]+)` and `([\da-z\.-]+)`, to expand the match as far as possible.
+The third captured group, `([a-z\.]{2,6})`, matches a delimited group of 2 to 6 characters only.

+### Boundaries

+Boundaries assert character match position, much as anchors do.
+Unlike anchors, the assert what characters can be matched to the left and right of the current position (i.e., bookends of the matching character string).
+Although not used in the regex string define above, the are represented as follows:

+`\b` denotes instances where the characters matched will have a word boundary.
+`\B` denotes all positions were `\b` doesn't match

+### Back-references

+A back-reference `\<number indicating capturing group>` allows the reference of the specified capturing group previously matched.
+Back-refernces are not made in the above regex.

+### Look-ahead and Look-behind

+Although not employed in the discussed regex,

+`(?=)` Lookahead asserts what comes before the defined string.
+`(?<=)` Lookbehind asserts what comes after the defined string.

+## Author

+This tutorial authored by Kat Redondo.

+(as ru3yKat on GitHub)[https://github.com/RU3YKat]

+This regex tutorial references information provided by rexegg.com and the Mozilla Developer Web Technology articles on regex found at (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).